Visa policy of Cambodia: Non-ordinary passports

+In September 2024 Cambodia signed a visa exemption agreement for holders of diplomatic and official passports with Ukraine.
+It is yet to be ratified.

 Visa on arrival

-Nationals of any country may obtain a visa on arrival for tourism (US$30) or business purposes (US$35), for a maximum stay of 30 days.
+Nationals of any country may obtain a visa on arrival for tourism (30 USD) or business purposes (35 USD), for a maximum stay of 30 days.
 Extensions are possible.

-eVisa
+Electronic Visa (e-Visa)

+Cambodia e-Visa or Electronic Visa has been introduced by Ministry of Foreign Affairs and International Cooperation in April 2006 to promote the Cambodia tourism industry.

-Nationals of any country may also apply for an eVisa online for US$36 prior to arriving in Cambodia.
-The eVisa allows for a single entry and a maximum stay of 30 days for tourism purposes.
+Currently, nationals of any country may also apply for an e-Visa online for 30 USD prior to arriving in Cambodia.

+The e-Visa allows for a single entry and a maximum stay of 30 days for tourism purposes.

-Holders of eVisas may enter via the following entry points:
+Holders of e-Visa may enter via the following entry points: